Quantrail-Data/CH-Ops/docs/deployment/production.md

 **What is logged:** Every API request (method, path, status, duration, username, IP).
 Scheduler events (backup started/completed/failed, alert notifications).
 Server startup.
 Errors.

-**What is NOT logged:** Passwords, tokens, credentials, SQL queries, request bodies, response bodies.
-The only `console.error` remaining is the fatal config error at startup (before the logger is initialized).
+**What is NOT logged by the request logger:** passwords, tokens, request bodies, or response bodies.
+Note that unhandled errors and some diagnostic output are still written directly to stdout/stderr outside the structured logger, so treat the journal as potentially containing raw error detail.

 ---

 ## Step 4: Install Caddy

 Caddy is a web server that automatically handles HTTPS certificates (via Let's Encrypt).
 You do not need to manually generate or renew SSL certificates.
+Automatic public certificates require the server to be reachable from the internet; for a private-network deployment, Caddy can instead issue certificates from its own local certificate authority, or serve plain HTTP (see Step 5).

 ### Ubuntu/Debian